What is porosity in welding?

 - Common Causes: Usually a result of gas entrapment during welding, improper shielding, or unwanted gases in the base metal.

-- Impact: Wormhole porosity can significantly compromise the weld's structural integrity, making it prone to cracks or failure.
+- Effect: Wormhole porosity can significantly compromise the weld's structural integrity, making it prone to cracks or failure.

 Crater porosity: